goodhanded/k/README.md

    Creates a new .k directory with default templates.

 2. **Generate a Pull Request Changeset**
-   `k pr "Refactor database connection logic" --tree`
+   `k pr "Refactor database connection logic" --verbose`
-   Generates a detailed pull request changeset, optionally printing the directory tree.
-You can also limit the file selection by using the `--include` option to override the default include patterns.
-For example:
+   Generates a detailed pull request changeset.
+Use the **--include** flag to override the default file selection if needed and the **--followup** flag to enable incremental updates.
+The **--verbose** flag displays detailed debug output.
-   `k pr "Refactor database connection logic" --include "*.py|*.md" --tree`

 3. **Generate Code Advice**
-   `k advise --prompt "Optimize the caching mechanism for performance." --followup`
+   `k advise "Optimize the caching mechanism for performance." --followup --verbose`
-   Receives actionable code improvement suggestions and uses memory to incorporate previous context if available.
+   Receives actionable code improvement suggestions.
+The **--followup** flag activates memory incorporation from previous sessions, while the **--verbose** flag enables detailed debug output.

 4. **Generate a Project Plan**
-   `k plan "Implement user authentication" --copy`
+   `k plan "Implement user authentication" --copy --verbose`
-   Generates and (optionally) copies a detailed project plan comprising user stories.
+   Generates and optionally copies a detailed project plan comprising user stories.
+The **--verbose** flag provides extra execution details.

 5. **Build a Troubleshooting Prompt**
    Copy a traceback to your clipboard, then run:
    `k traceback`
-   Constructs a troubleshooting prompt with relevant file content and the original traceback.
+   Constructs a troubleshooting prompt that includes relevant file content and the original traceback.

+6. **Enable Verbose Output**
+   Simply add the **--verbose** flag to any command (e.g., `k pr "Refactor database connection logic" --verbose`) to display detailed debug output during execution.

 ---